 There’s no hiding how much Australian’s love the water.
 It has become part of our culture.
 This is why learning to swim in Australia is so important.

+This is one of the most important reasons why you should learn to swim.
 Swimming is a skill that can save your life.
 Living in such a warm country that is surrounded by vast coastlines, it is almost impossible to not come across an aquatic environment at some stage in your life.
 You simply can’t avoid water, which is why it is imperative that we all learn how to swim.

 Royal Lifesaving Australia has released its annual national drowning report.

 Unfortunately, too many Australian’s adopt the “this would never happen to me” attitude to drowning and don’t equip themselves or their children with the necessary water safety skills.
 A fall into the water was the primary cause of drowning deaths in children under five and the second-highest for those aged 65 and over.
 Many of these people had no intention of swimming and weren’t directly in the water, to begin with.
+That is why it’s important that adults and kids learn to swim and prepare themselves for any emergencies around water

 Sadly, we can’t always be there for our children.
 At some point, they must go off to school camp or are invited for a weekend away with friends.
 Does your child know how to call for help when they are in trouble?
 Can they roll and float on their back or swim safely to the edge?
+Swimming lessons for kids are a vital part of growing up – to ensure your children are kept safe.

 Royal Lifesaving Australia’s Keep Watch Program encourages the following four actions for safer swimming this Summer: